Nacho114/sqlwhisper/README.md

 ### Problem set

-The documentation for this can be found in the (problem)[./PROBLEM.md] readme.
+The documentation for this can be found here [problem](./PROBLEM.md).

 ## Missing features